castrogusttavo/gusttavocastro.com/articles/introducing-code-dev.md

 ## Why are we doing this?

-Back when I was CEO at Softis, I faced a frustrating problem: I wanted to build large-scale applications but kept hitting roadblocks.
+A few years ago, when I was CEO at Softis, I faced a recurring frustration—building scalable applications felt out of reach.

-We had amazing ideas, but they never left the whiteboard due to a lack of knowledge in key areas—especially system architecture.
+We had incredible ideas, but they never left the drawing board due to gaps in knowledge, architecture, and execution.

-Then, with the rise of AI tools like ChatGPT, I realized something: the way we learn to build applications has fundamentally changed.
-Access to knowledge is easier, but structuring it effectively?
-That’s still a pain point.
+Fast forward to today.
+With tools like ChatGPT, learning how to build applications has become more accessible than ever.
+The landscape has shifted, and now, the only thing standing between developers and production-ready code is the right learning experience.

-After analyzing all the possible solutions, I became obsessed with fixing this problem once and for all.
+After diving deep into the existing solutions, I became obsessed with solving this problem once and for all.

-I started sharing posts on LinkedIn to help developers create real-world solutions that merge code and innovation.
+I started publishing content on LinkedIn, sharing practical ways for developers to bridge the gap between coding and innovation.

-The deeper I dug, the clearer it became—this was just the tip of the iceberg.
+But the more I explored, the more I realized—we’re only scratching the surface.

-Learning to program efficiently is still a huge challenge, so we decided to explore something new.
+The real challenge?
+Learning how to think like a developer.
+So we decided to build something new.

 ## What problem are we solving?

-We're building a learning platform, and we’re starting with Data Structures and Algorithms (DSA).
+We’re building a platform that redefines learning—starting with Data Structures and Algorithms (DSA).

-The idea?
-Learn through hands-on challenges and exercises, without the distractions of shipping features to production.
+The idea is simple: learn by doing.
+Solve challenges, tackle real-world problems, and level up your skills without worrying about breaking production.

-Think of it as a next-generation LeetCode—built for the way developers actually learn today.
+Think of it as LeetCode, but reimagined for the next generation of developers.

 ## Why now?

-If you look at the biggest competitors, you’ll notice they were all founded between 2012 and 2017—and most have already been acquired.
+Look at the major platforms in this space.
+Most were founded between 2012 and 2017.
+They’ve been acquired.
+They’ve shifted focus.

-That means they now prioritize enterprise customers and optimize for sales-driven growth.

-Nobody is focusing on creating an exceptional developer experience.
-Nobody is pushing real innovation.

-There isn’t a single DSA platform truly built for modern developers.
-We’re here to change that.
+They prioritize enterprise customers.
+Growth is driven by sales, not innovation.

+And here’s the real problem—no one is building a truly exceptional developer experience.

-We need to stop writing code like it’s 2010 and rethink how algorithms are designed and applied in 2025 and beyond.
+The tools we use to learn DSA feel outdated.
+Stuck in 2010.
+We need to rethink how algorithms are taught in 2025 and beyond.

-Algorithm development needs a reboot.
-A refresh.
-A modern approach that aligns with how we build applications today.
+Developers deserve a better way to practice coding.
+A modern, engaging, and intuitive platform built for how we learn today.

 ## Join us

-I’m beyond excited to take on the role of Developer Experience Engineer and build a platform that developers will genuinely love.
+I’m beyond excited to step into this challenge and build something that developers will love.

-We’re creating something special here, and I can’t wait to share it with you.
+We’re creating something special here.
+And I can’t wait to share it with you.

-Join the waitlist and be the first to experience it: [codedotdev.com](https://codedotdev.com).
+Join the waitlist and be the first to experience it: [code.dev]().